adrianTNT/junk-email-domains/README.md

 // make email_domain lowercase before comparing it in our list of banned emails if($email_domain!='' and in_array(strtolower($email_domain), $junk_email_domains_array)){

-	echo "Hello smarty-pants, you cannot emails from ".$email_domain;
+	echo "Hello smarty-pants, you cannot use emails from ".$email_domain;
 	exit;

 }